kootenpv/cnn_basics/README.md

 # CNN basics

-Should speed up getting CNN going.
+Should speed up getting CNN going for NLP.

 Built specifically for [Cornell movie reviews data](http://www.cs.cornell.edu/people/pabo/movie-review-data/), but can be used with any text classification.

 Got to around 75% accuracy with a very simple grid search.

+It should be easy to run it with your own data though, [only a few lines](https://github.com/kootenpv/yagmail/blob/master/movie_ratings.py).

 # Installation